 As Rector (2010-2011) and conference committee member of the Pearl Kibre Medieval Study, I helped further Byzantine and Islamic studies as important additions to the group and facilitated the inclusion of digital humanities into our “New Media and the Middle Ages” conference (Spring 2013).
 In the same vein, I proposed the option of Ancient Greek as an alternative to the certificate’s Latin requirement while serving as elected student representative to the Medieval Studies Certificate Program Advisory Committee at the GC (Fall 2011-Spring 2013); the committee agreed, strengthening the roles that scholars of the eastern Mediterranean can play in our certificate program.

 Credits: Design and photographs are by A.L.
 McMichael unless otherwise noted.
-The author photo above is by Erin Peters.
-The grid of Cappadocian architecture on the homepage is courtesy of Google Image Search.
-Map tiles are courtesy of the Ancient World Mapping Center.
+The author photo above is by Marina Kaganova.
+The Kayseri Area Map 1895 is in the public domain.
 This site was built in WordPress on the CUNY Academic Commons, an Open Access and open source community.